Kangen Water Review: Is Alkalized, Ionic Water Better For You?

 Without a doubt, Japan has contributed a ton of incredible things to the world.
 Groundbreaking electronics, beautiful ceramics, martial arts, the best chef’s knives ever, and even general anesthesia was developed by a Japanese scientist.

 With Kangen, Japan has created a water purifier and ionizer with a cult following.

 But one thing it hasn’t done is change human physiology.
-This is an important consideration when you’re looking at the efficacy of a Kangen water system: human physiology, especially our acid-base system, isn’t up for grabs.
+This is an important consideration when you’re looking at the efficacy of Kangen water in doing everything people claim it does: human physiology, especially our acid-base system, isn’t up for grabs.

 It is what it is, and ultimately, we need to work within its confines.

 What is pH?

 Acidity and alkalinity, or pH, are measured on a scale of 0-14.

 The pH of pure water is 7, and Canadian tap water is between 7-10.5.
 Tap water in the US is probably around the same.

 Kangen water machines produce 5 different ‘types’ of water, aka pH options:

 Strong Kangen water has a pH of 11 (very alkaline), and isn’t meant for drinking.